Welcome to Mialet!

 Village Highlights

-• Our Lady of Mount Carmel/Notre-Dame-du-Scapulaire: This beautiful church, built in the 12th century in the Romanesque style, stands in the square of the same name.
+Our Lady of Mount Carmel/Notre-Dame-du-Scapulaire: This beautiful church, built in the 12th century in the Romanesque style, stands in the square of the same name.
 The bell tower is the oldest section and may have been part of the original village walls.
 Inside, admire the gilded statue of Saint Roch, the village protector against epidemics, especially the plague!
-Outside is a lovely old flat Dolman - historically used to hold coffins while waiting to enter the church.
+Outside is a lovely old flat Dolman—historically used to hold coffins while awaiting entry into the church.

-• Historic Weighing Station: Located near the school, this relic recalls a bygone era when Mialet hosted bustling livestock fairs, trading prized Limousin beef, piglets, calves, and potatoes.
+- Historic Weighing Station: Located near the school, this relic recalls a bygone era when Mialet hosted bustling livestock fairs, where traders sold prized Limousin beef, piglets, calves, and potatoes.

 Local Shopping and Amenities